Nargis (Pakistani actress)

-Nargis (Urdu: نرگس) is a Pakistani film actress, stage dancer, and mujra performer.
+Nargis (Urdu: نرگس), born Ghazala Idrees, is a Pakistani film actress and stage artist.
 She has acted in more than 104 films in her career spanning from 1993 to 2018, and was the highest-paid stage artist across the country in 2016.

-She is best known for her supporting role in musical romantic film Choorian (1998 film), which ranks amongst the highest-grossing domestic films of all time.
+She is best known for her supporting role in the musical romantic film Choorian (1998 film), which ranks amongst the highest-grossing domestic films of all time.
 Her other notable films include International Luteray (1994), Ghunda Raj (1994), Soha Jora (2007), and Dushman Rani (2014).

+Incidents of domestic violence

+In March 2002, Nargis was kidnapped and allegedly assaulted by dismissed police inspector Abid Boxer.
+She reported that Abid had been intimidating her because she refused to pursue a relationship with him.
+Abid was accused of establishing strong connections with organized crime and gangsters.

+In November 2024, she was reportedly subjected to severe torture by her husband, Inspector Majid Bashir, after she declined to transfer her property into his name.